Wood Brothers Racing: Ricky Rudd (2003–2005)

 Veteran driver and Virginia native Ricky Rudd, who previously raced for Robert Yates Racing, took over the seat once occupied by Elliott Sadler.
 In his first season with the team in 2003, Rudd achieved five top-ten finishes and earned over $3 million in winnings.
-He nearly won a race, finishing in second place during his inaugural year driving the No. 21 car.
+He finished in second place during his inaugural year driving the No. 21 car.

 Eddie and Len Wood worked diligently to find the right mix of crew members and chemistry for their team.
 After several personnel changes, they ultimately hired Michael "Fatback" McSwain as the crew chief for the No. 21 Motorcraft-sponsored Ford.
 McSwain and driver Ricky Rudd had previously collaborated at Robert Yates Racing several years earlier.

 Meanwhile, the young Jon Wood continued to dominate short tracks across the South and Mid-Atlantic in the Late Model Stock Series and Craftsman Truck Series.
 Racing for owner Jack Roush, Wood quickly earned a reputation as a "racer" rather than just a "driver," thanks to his hard-charging style and his mature evolution into a competitive force.

 Keven Wood began his racing career during this time.
 The son of Len and Nancy Wood, he studied Motorsports Technology at Patrick & Henry Community College while working at the family race shop.
 Keven absorbed everything about racing, from car chassis setup to engine tuning.
 He started racing as a driver in 2002 in the Legends Series, quickly making his mark on every track.
 His talent shone through, leading to hard-fought victories.
 In 2004, he moved to the Late Model Stock Series, a challenging environment for emerging champions.